burlster1980/arupcodev060/content/creating-pages/creating-projects.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<p><b>Related people</b></p>
-			<p>This section allows you to enter additional details about the project – including people related to the project, client information and associated people.</p>
+			<p>This section allows you to enter additional details about the project – such as client information.</p>
 			<P><b>NB - you do not add the 'main' project contact here.
 You will do this in the 'Contacts' section below</b></P>
 			<p>Fields marked with <b>&#42;</b> should be completed unless impossible</p>
 			<ul>